Professor Helen F. Gleeson

 My research has always involved liquid crystals and in addition to carrying out fundamental studies of the physics of these materials, I have invented several novel applications, most recently switchable contact lenses.

-I have published >160 journal papers and given >300 conference presentations.
-I have been awarded the British Liquid Crystal Society Hilsum and GW Gray Medals (2006 & 2013) and the 2012 Holweck Prize and Medal of the Institute of Physics and Société Française de Physique for my research.
-I was awarded an OBE for Services to Science in 2009, recognising my work in outreach, in particular encouraging women to study physics.
+I have published >180 journal papers and given >350 conference presentations.
+I have been awarded the British Liquid Crystal Society Hilsum and GW Gray Medals (2006 & 2013), the 2012 Holweck Prize and Medal of the Institute of Physics and Société Française de Physique, and the Rank Prize Lecture recognising my research.
+I was awarded an OBE for Services to Science in 2009, for my work in outreach, in particular encouraging women to study physics.
 In 2018, I won the Times Higher Education award for 'Outstanding Research Supervisor of the Year'.

 My research concerns self-ordering and self-assembling materials, particularly liquid crystal phases.
 I'm an experimentalist and use a variety of approaches to understand liquid crystal structures - I aim to determine how the nanoscale properties of complex molecules affect their macroscopic physics.